Avanade/Beef/samples/Cdc/README.md

 ### PersonReceiver.cs

 This is the actual Azure Function itself that is responsible for receiving the messages from Azure Service Bus.
+In the context of this sample, this is optional - this provides a how-to using _Beef_ to receive and process an event/message.

 Code of note:
 - The constructor leverages Dependency Injection (DI) to get the [`ServiceBusReceiverHost`](../../src/Beef.Events.ServiceBus/ServiceBusReceiverHost.cs) instance which was configured within the `Startup.cs`.
 This is required to receive and process the message via the `ReceiveAsync` method.
 - The `UseLogger` is used to pass the `ILogger` parameter to be used by the receiver.
 - The `CreateServiceBusData` uses the same approach to get the queue name and connection string as the `ServiceBusTriggerAttribute`; these are needed and used for auditing and logging where applicable (therefore, the values must be the same).
-- The `ReceiveAsync` will receive the message and based on the underlying subject and action will invoke the appropriate subscriber (discussed in next section).
+- The `ReceiveAsync` will receive the message and based on the underlying subject and action will invoke the appropriate subscriber (discussed in next [sub-section](#PersonEditSubscriber.cs)).

 Add a `PersonReceiver.cs` file with the following contents.